-A mortgage valuation is carried out to satisfy your mortgage lender that the property you wish to buy is worth the price you have offered for it and, perhaps more crucially, the sum you are asking to borrow.
+A mortgage valuation is carried out to satisfy your mortgage lender that the property you wish to buy is adequate security for the sum you are asking to borrow.
 This is because the lender needs to be reassured that their investment is safe before approving your mortgage.
 However, it is important to understand that although a mortgage valuation may enable a buyer to receive a mortgage, it is prepared purely for the benefit of the bank or building society.
 As such, a mortgage valuation has limitations, including the following:

-it will not identify defects such as damp or dry rot
+it may not identify significant defects such as dampness or dry rot

 it may sometimes be carried out remotely in a matter of minutes using only online valuation tools

-it confers no contractual relationship between the buyer and the firm providing the valuation and as such cannot be relied upon by the buyer
+it creates no contractual relationship between the buyer and the firm providing the valuation, and as such shouldn't be relied upon by the buyer

 it is limited in scope and is likely to provide only brief information

 the information is intended for the purposes of the lender only

 The mortgage valuation is arranged by the lender and the fee will typically be charged alongside other items as part of the total mortgage costs.
 Some lenders include the valuation fee for free as part of the mortgage deal.